MichaelEischer/restic/doc/REST_backend.rst

 =========================

-Returns "200 OK" if the blob with the given name and type is stored in the repository, "404 not found" otherwise.
+Returns "200 OK" if the blob with the given name and type is stored in the repository, an HTTP error otherwise.
 If the blob exists, the HTTP header ``Content-Length`` is set to the file size.

 GET {path}/{type}/{name}
 ========================

-Returns the content of the blob with the given name and type if it is stored in the repository, "404 not found" otherwise.
+Returns the content of the blob with the given name and type if it is stored in the repository, an HTTP error otherwise.

-If the request specifies a partial read with a Range header field, then the status code of the response is 206 instead of 200 and the response only contains the specified range.
+If the request specifies a partial read with a ``Range`` header field, then the status code of the response is 206 instead of 200 and the response only contains the specified range.

-Response format: binary/octet-stream
+``Content-Type``: binary/octet-stream

 POST {path}/{type}/{name}
 =========================

-Saves the content of the request body as a blob with the given name and type, an HTTP error otherwise.
+Atomically saves the content of the request body as a blob with the given name and type, an HTTP error otherwise.
+An upload MUST either complete successfully or fail without modifying data on the server.

-Request format: binary/octet-stream
+``Content-Type``: binary/octet-stream

+The server should check that the SHA256 hash of the content of the request body matches the file name.
+In case of a mismatch, return "400 Bad Request".

 DELETE {path}/{type}/{name}
 ===========================

-Returns "200 OK" if the blob with the given name and type has been deleted from the repository, an HTTP error otherwise.
+Returns "200 OK" if the blob with the given name and type has been deleted from the repository or does not exist, an HTTP error otherwise.